 Easy ways to unclog a drain – fast

-- Retrieve hair with a simple tool – For slow-draining bathroom tubs and sinks, you’re likely dealing with a clump of hair (combined with other gunk like soap, body oils, etc.).
-Using a simple Zip-It tool available at most home improvement stores, you can reach down into the drain and hopefully pull up the hair blockage.
-If you don’t have a Zip-It, you can also straighten a metal coat hanger and form a small hook at the end.
+Retrieve hair with a simple tool – For slow-draining bathroom tubs and sinks, you’re likely dealing with a clump of hair that combines with other gunk like soap, toothpaste, or body oils.
+A simple Zip-It tool, available at most home improvement stores, can be used to reach down into the drain and maybe pull up the hair blocking it.
+Alternatively, you can straighten a metal coat hanger and form a small hook at the end if you don’t have a Zip-It.

 Call a plumber to unclog your drain